Diuris laevis

-Diuris laevis, commonly known as the nanny goat orchid, is a rare species of orchid that is endemic to the south-west of Western Australia.
+Diuris laevis, commonly known as the nanny goat orchid, is a species of orchid that is endemic to the south-west of Western Australia.
 It has between four and eight leaves and up to six pale yellow flowers which usually have reddish-brown markings.
 It has an unusually short dorsal sepal and wide labellum and is relatively common between Bunbury and Albany.

 Description

 Diuris laevis is a tuberous, perennial herb with between four and eight spirally twisted leaves 50-120 mm long and 2-3 mm wide.
 Up to eight pale yellow flowers usually with reddish brown markings, 20-35 mm long and 18-30 mm wide are borne on a flowering stem 200-350 mm tall.
 The dorsal sepal is angled upwards, 9-12 mm long, 4-6 mm wide and tapered.
 The lateral sepals project forwards 17-22 mm long, 3-4 mm wide.
 The petals are erect, spread apart from each other, egg-shaped, 8-10 mm long and 7-9 mm wide on a brown stalk 4-5 mm long.
 The labellum is 13-16 mm long and has three lobes.
 The centre lobe is broadly egg-shaped, 11-13 mm long and 12-14 mm wide.
 The side lobes are 6-8 mm long and 3-4 mm wide with toothed edges.
 There are two flattened callus ridges 4-5 mm long near the mid-line of the labellum.
 Flowering occurs in October and November, more prolifically after fire.